pe-st/md/git.md

 - `git merge --no-commit oss` merges the branch `oss` into the current branch, but does not commit
 - edit conflict with Beyond Compare: `git mergetool`

+### cherry pick

+- `git cherry-pick --no-commit f4343dc...` Copy one individual commit from another branch to the current one:

 ### remote repo